Working on Wellness

 Canadians spend half of their waking hours at work, so it makes sense to promote health where people spend their time.

 Working on Wellness in Strategic Populations (WoW) was a 3-year initiative (2013-2016) that looked at how to find ways to talk about, and to support health in the workplace.

 We are pleased to share lessons learned and the resources that have made a difference in the WoW worksites.
 For more information please see the resources page.

 WoW worked hard to reach two distinct populations:

 - male dominated and/or remote and rural populations in primary industry

 - First Nations communities’ local Administrative Offices.

-BCHLA is leading WoW through a multi-jurisdictional partnership.
-Implementation partners include: Canadian Cancer Society, BC & Yukon, the Council of Yukon First Nations; and the Government of the Northwest Territories.
+BCHLA led WoW through a multi-jurisdictional partnership; implementation partners included: Canadian Cancer Society, BC & Yukon, the Council of Yukon First Nations; and the Government of the Northwest Territories.

-Evaluation and knowledge exchange partners are Goodson Consulting, the Centre of Excellence in Cancer Prevention and the Chronic Disease Prevention Alliance of Canada (CDPAC).
-The overall project is made possible through financial support from the Canadian Partnership against Cancer, Heart and Stroke Foundation of Canada and Health Canada.
+Evaluation and knowledge exchange partners were Goodson Consulting, the Centre of Excellence in Cancer Prevention and the Chronic Disease Prevention Alliance of Canada (CDPAC).
+The overall project was made possible through financial support from the Canadian Partnership Against Cancer, Heart and Stroke Foundation of Canada and Health Canada.